 Eyes Under Puget Sound

-Our benthic taxonomists, Dany and Angela, are scientists who identify and count the benthic (sediment-dwelling) organisms in our samples as part of our Marine Sediment Monitoring Program.
+Dany is a taxonomist – a scientist who identifies and counts the benthic (sediment-dwelling) organisms in our samples as part of our Marine Sediment Monitoring Program.
 We are tracking the numbers and types of species we see in order to understand the health of Puget Sound and to detect any changes over time.
 Can't get enough benthos?
 See photos from our Eyes Under Puget Sound collection on Flickr.